sony/flutter-embedded-linux/README.md

 ### Build for x11 backend

 Basically, the x11 backend is just only for debugging and developing Flutter apps on desktops.
-And it's still being implemented and incomplete.
+And it's still being implemented now.

 ```Shell
 $ mkdir build